Class of 2018

 Talent: Flute Performance

-Platform: Readers Become Leaders: Spelling Out the Importance of Childhood Literacy
+Social Impact Initiative: Readers Become Leaders: Spelling Out the Importance of Childhood Literacy

 Megan Lentz is a sophomore at the University of St. Thomas in Saint Paul, Minnesota where she is pursuing a double major in International Business and Marketing.
 Megan is involved with the University of St. Thomas choir, Donne Unite, where she also privately studies voice in campus sponsored lessons.
 She is a member of Minnesota Advocates for Student Aid, has consistently made the Dean’s List, and was picked as a pledge for a professional business fraternity where she was elected Vice President of Community Service.
 Megan also runs her own photography business specializing in content creation for social media platforms and works with various businesses around the country.